getodk/docs/odkx-src/xlsx-converter-using.rst

   to push the contents of the :file:`app/config` directory to your device.

-  11. Start ODK Survey.
-The form should now be available in ODK Survey.
+  11. Start ODK-X Survey.
+The form should now be available in ODK-X Survey.

 .. _xlsx-using-create-simple-survey: